 By the second half of the nineteenth century, the southern hemisphere of the world was annexed to Europe as colonies.
 Not only colonizers and settlers were sent there, but also scientists, including geologists, for exploration and fieldwork.
 Obviously, the goal was to discover and exploit natural resources.
 Yet these explorers had a second agenda.

-They were pioneers in their field, and were driven by the urge to discover, under the guise of mapping mineral resources.
+They were driven by the urge to discover, under the guise of mapping mineral resources.
 They were given the opportunity to better understand nature in unexplored parts of the world.
-And they were eager to contribute to all kinds of fascinating ideas that flourished in those days.
+And they were eager to contribute to many fascinating ideas that flourished in those days.
 Dutifully, they sent their reports to Europe, to be published in scientific journals.

 Edward Suess, an Austrian professor of geology, read the publications and made a striking discovery.
 Certain fossil plants described in coal deposits in India looked suspiciously similar to those in South Africa.
 They indeed belonged to the same plant species.
 And not only that, the rocks that surrounded these plants were unmistakably deposited by glaciers.
 Suess, being the specialist of the Alps and glaciers, would not be fooled.